lordero64/lordero64/README.md

 - 👋 Hi, I’m @lordero64
 - 👀 I’m interested in 3d
-- 🌱 I’m currently learning UE4
+- 🌱 I’m currently learning Unity,C#
 - 💞️ I’m looking to collaborate on game
 - 📫 How to reach me lordero@list.ru